 Douglas Allen Biography

-Douglas Allen is Professor of Philosophy and former Chairperson of the Department of Philosophy at the University of Maine in the U.S.A.
-He served as President of the Society for Asian and Comparative Philosophy, 2001-2004, and is Series Editor of the Lexington’s Studies in Comparative Philosophy and Religion.
-Author and editor of 14 books and well over 100 book chapters and scholarly journal articles, he has been the recipient of Fulbright (1963-64 and 2009-10) and Smithsonian (1992) grants to India, the Maine Presidential Research and Creative Achievement Award, and the Distinguished Maine Professor Award (given to the outstanding professor in teaching, research, and service).
+Douglas Allen served as Professor of Philosophy at the University of Maine, USA, for 46 years (1974-2020) and became Professor Emeritus of Philosophy in September 2020.
+He served as Chairperson of the Department of Philosophy (1979-1982, 1998- 2003).
+He served as President of the international Society for Asian and Comparative Philosophy, 2001-2004, and is the Editor of the Lexington Books Series of Studies in Comparative Philosophy and Religion.
+Author and editor of 18 books and more than 150 book chapters and scholarly journal articles, he has been the recipient of Fulbright (1963-64, 2009-10) and Smithsonian (1992) grants to India, the Maine Presidential Research and Creative Achievement Award, and the Distinguished Maine Professor Award (given to the outstanding professor in teaching, research, and service).

-A peace and justice scholar and activist, Doug Allen has been active in the Civil Rights Movement, the Vietnam/Indochina Antiwar Movement, and many other struggles resisting violence, war, class exploitation, imperialism, racial and gender oppression, and environmental destruction.
-He was a founding member and has been the faculty advisor and an active member of the Maine Peace Action Committee at the University of Maine, and he serves as the Education Coordinator of the Peace and Justice Center of Eastern Maine.
+A peace and justice scholar-activist, Doug Allen has been active in the Civil Rights Movement, the Vietnam/Indochina Antiwar Movement, the Anti-Apartheid Movement, and many other struggles resisting violence, war, class exploitation, imperialism, racial and gender oppression, and environmental destruction.
+He was a founder and has been an active member of the Maine Peace Action Committee (1974-present) and served as Education Coordinator of the Peace and Justice Center of Eastern Maine (1988-2017).
 He has been the recipient of the “Hands of Peace Award” in Maine and the “Scroll of Peace International Award for Peace Research” in India.

-Professor of Philosophy
+Professor Emeritus of Philosophy

-Orono, Maine 04469 USA
+6 Charles Street, Orono, Maine 04473 USA